tsenhungwu/ML-Statistic-Summary/README.md

 # ML + DL + Statistic + Random Number Generators

-Here is the summary of what I have learned so far by myself.
+Here is the summary of what I have learned so far in the world of data science by myself.

-I recorded all the techniques, concepts, and knowledge as jupyter notebook files (Python programming languages).
+I recorded all the techniques, concepts, and knowledge as jupyter notebook files using Python.

-Four main topics covered (will be covered in this repository) are Machine-Learning, Deep-Learning, Statistic, and Random Number Generators.
+Statistic, Machine-Learning, and Deep-Learning are the main topics.

 If you have found any useful material and concept from my repository, don't remember to hit "Star" because this is the incentive for me to keep improving and uploading files.